John Calvin

 It is hard to fathom how this man can believe his followers are so numb they would believe him when he tells them they themselves are feds.
 Or is he so paranoid as to believe this himself?

-Among the varied and sundry opinions this individual pumps out, is the claim that Christians should not wear face masks in church, because, "Nobody can be told they must come into the throne room of God wearing a secular burka.
+Among the varied and sundry opinions Douglas Wilson pumps out is the claim that Christians should not wear face masks in church, because, "Nobody can be told they must come into the throne room of God wearing a secular burka.
 No free Christian should obey an order from the civil magistrate to put on their servility badge as he or she offers the worship of a free Christian.
 And so what should Christian worship look like?
 It must not look like they are trying to make it look. . .
 Cover your face to interrupt the Spirit-wrought transformation from glory to glory?
 Why in Heaven's name would we do that?
 Why on earth would we comply?"
 (Douglas Wilson, 7 Reasons for Unmasking the Masks, July 8, 2020, Blog and Mablog).
 Is this Biblical?
 What does the Bible say about face masks?:

 Leviticus What For?